Reviews list for Acacia Strain, The - ...And Life Is Very Long (2002)

 "The Widowmaker" has more of what to expect from the album, though the entire first half is instrumental.
 "All She Wrote" was re-recorded from a demo that was put out shortly before this album, and the guitars in the intro verse remind me a bit of The Number Twelve Looks Like You.
 "Why is a Raven Like a Writing Desk?" punches through with some groove, though the chaotic mid-section has some riffing that's slightly out of place, while not detracting the album's perfection.

 "Killing on Empty" slows things down with a breakdown, where the vocals have more energy and the tone has aggressive variation.
 Despite being uncommon, it really shines with rage.
 "Noah Will Be Your Grave" crushes you painlessly with full-on grooves rolling like a speeding train.
-"Doppleganger" without a doubt serves as an intersection between several of the hardcore/metalcore genres from earlier and later bands; the hardcore of Strife, the metalcore/melodic metalcore of August Burns Red and Parkway Drive, and the deathcore of Chelsea Grin.
+"Doppleganger" without a doubt serves as an intersection between several of the hardcore/metal genres from earlier and later bands; the hardcore of Strife, the metalcore/melodic metalcore of August Burns Red and Parkway Drive, the deathcore of Chelsea Grin, and the melodeath of Avatar.
 Fantastic!
 The finale "Sloth Loves Chunk" is well-performed.
 A bit bizarre while having the aforementioned powerful aggression.
 It's not as diverse and epic as the previous track, but it still works as a great ending to this mighty offering.

 Serving up some kick-A metal/deathcore, ...And Life is Very Long has admirable greatness to make the album stand out strong despite its lack of attention.
 With the production and sound varying from atonal heaviness to melodic softness, The Acacia Strain had already shown what's needed in any hardcore fan's life!